comeaujoseph/crypto-tracker/README.md

 * User selects a metric(s) to monitor (e.g. BTC/USD)
 * User configures a channel(s) for the alert (e.g. Slack)
 * No noisy alerts!
-Alert will be sent once for a given time window
+Alert will be sent only once for a given time window

 A Celery task will be triggered whenever the metric data has been updated.
 The task will first check to see if when last the alert was sent.
 If no alert or alert expired, check to see if the metric has exceeded the